AlexCo1d/Alex/200-Course & Project/EECS 553/HW/HW-1.md

 \exists t\in(0,1), \ \boldsymbol{k}=t\boldsymbol{x}+(1-t)\boldsymbol{y}, \ s.t.f(\boldsymbol{k})<f(\boldsymbol{x_{0}})
 $$
 However, it contradicts to the assumption that $f(\boldsymbol{x_{0}})$ is the minimum.
-Therefore, we could deduce that for a strict convex function $f$, there can be at most one minimizer, $\square$
+Therefore, we could deduce that for a strictly convex function $f$, there can be at most one minimizer, $\square$
 ## (c)

 $$(\boldsymbol{x^{T}}A \boldsymbol{x})=\sum\limits_{u=1}^{n}\sum\limits_{v=1}^{n}x_{u}x_{v}a_{u,v}$$